aMoniker/Gush/README.md

 - [ ] Orc shaman can heal his orc friends
 - [ ] Some enemies drop a skull as a visual effect (non-interactive).
 - [ ] Column tiles
-- [ ] Yellow flask gives temporary attack dmg boost (maybe show this on weapon graphic)
+- [ ] Yellow flask gives charges of resurrect, allowing player to come back to life

 ### Potential game mechanics
 - [ ] Certain weapons can be picked up for a limited time, more powerful, replaces normal weapon